Skip to Content

 Serena Manickam is a freelance editor and writer and sustainable market gardener in rural Virginia.
 She holds a BA in environmental science and runs Fairydiddle Farm, a small market garden in which she grows no-spray produce and herbs to sell at a local farmer’s market.

-Read More about 11 Best Companion Plants for Corn (And 4 to Avoid)
+Read More about Best Companion Plants for Thriving Strawberries (And Which to Avoid)

 Cilantro, also called coriander (especially in reference to its seeds), is an annual herb commonly used in Mexican, Chinese, Indian, and Thai cuisine.
 Most people find the leaves of this polarizing herb to have a citrusy, parsley-like flavor, while others think it soapy and entirely unpalatable.
 Either way, cilantro makes an excellent companion plant, as …